westphahl/here-env/README.md

 # here-env

-Small helper to create and active virtuel environments.
+Small helper to create and activate virtual environments.

 ## Usage